Blast Futures Exchange

 General Information

-RabbitX uses centrifuge scalable real-time websocket for publishing messages.
-We recommend using one of the client SDKs available on the official centrifuge page.
+BFX uses a centrifuge scalable real-time websocket for publishing messages.
+We recommend using one of the client SDKs available on the official centrifuge .

 List of centrifuge websocket client SDKs